 Broken arms can cost hundreds, if not thousands of dollars, for treatment and recovery, and for adults, the healing time can also make it impossible to work and to earn a living.
 Broken arms are one of the most common injuries among all people of all ages.
 The commonality of these injuries is part of what makes them so frustrating for both the victim and for medical providers.
 The frustration only grows when the injuries were caused by the negligent actions of another person.

 Having a keen understanding of how a broken arm injury occurs and how to make it through recovery can help you to not only avoid these injuries all together but also understand what to do to protect yourself from prolonged suffering if you suffer a broken arm injury.

-If you need help understanding your rights, ensuring that your rights are upheld, or even if you just need to know whether or not you have a good case, the Arizona injury attorneys at the Breyer Law Offices, P.C. can help.
+If you need help understanding your rights, ensuring that your rights are upheld, or even if you just need to know whether or not you have a good case, the Arizona injury attorneys at The Husband & Wife Law Team can help.

 Causes of Broken Arm Injuries

 For adults, broken arm bones account for nearly 50 percent of all broken bones suffered each year.
 For children, the number is even greater, and only collar bone fractures exceed broken arms in the number of injuries recorded each year by medical professionals.
 According to medical reports, nearly all broken arm injuries are the result of a fall or a serious trauma to the arm.
 The four most common causes of broken bone injuries include:

 - Falling.
 Slipping and falling on ice, slippery surfaces, or water are common causes of falling injuries that lead to a broken arm.
 However, falling off of objects, down stairs, or by tripping can also lead to a broken arm.
 This typically occurs when the victim reaches out with their arm or elbow to try to stop their own fall.